 Improper posture is a real problem for a majority of the population.
 Whether your malady is hunched shoulders, a rounded upper back, anteriorly or posteriorly tucked pelvis, or a neck that is permanently facing downwards, everyone has something they can improve upon.
 Not only does this look bad, but improper posture can lead to musculoskeletal diseases later on in life, such as upper or lower cross syndrome, permanently rounded shoulders, and underdeveloped muscles.

-A very effective way of improving your posture is by using the Alexander Technique.
+A subtle yet effective way of improving your posture and alleviating back pain is by using the Alexander Technique.

 What Is the Alexander Technique?

 The Alexander Technique has gained a loyal following as a natural way to improve your posture, manage lower back pain, and reduce stress.
 Developed by Frederick Matthias Alexander in 1869, it focuses on practicing mindful sitting, standing, breathing, and even resting to naturally correct misalignment in our body and to let go of tension we may not even be aware we are holding.

 Numerous studies back the Alexander Techniques’ efficacy, such as these two randomized studies that show the techniques as less expensive but equally effective, if not more than massage and even yoga in dealing with a full range of issues, such as lower back pain.

 The following are 5 popular Alexander Techniques you can practice at home to correct your poor posture and feel more relaxed every day.